 The really key information here is to consider where your potential market is, and what particular type of online courses they are looking for as a group.
 This is a good time to survey your current students, asses your competitors and start to scope out possible marketing channels.

-# Step two: consider your virtual infrastructure.
+# Step 2: Consider your virtual infrastructure.
 What kind of digital learning platform will you need?

 The style of online course provider you plan to be will determine whether an LMS, an LCMS or even a combination of both systems is right for you.

-# Step three: find an educational software provider you can trust.
+# Step 3: Find an educational software provider you can trust.
 What should you keep in mind?

 Of course, not all digital learning platform software is the same.
 There are various types of LMS and LCMS software available, and it’s really important that you find the right fit for your organisation.

 At this point it is sensible to shop around and see what options are open to you.
 There are a range of factors to consider here, including:

 - Is the software cloud based?

 - Are smartphone and tablet apps included in the package?